MyEx.com: Ownership

 MyEx.com was owned by Shad Applegate (also known as Shad Cotelli), Aniello "Neil" Infante, and possibly others.
 The website operated through various shell companies, which were later discovered to be controlled by the same individuals.
 Primarily, it operated under the Nevada-based business EMP MEDIA INC., which stands for "Erotic Massage Parlor" This company also ran another now-defunct website, EroticMP.com.

-Additional ownership ties include Websolutions Netherlands BV in 2013, which also operated the escort website Adult Search (adultsearch.com), a site still active today.
+Additional ownership ties include in 2013, which also operated the escort website Adult Search (adultsearch.com), a site still active today.
 Both MyEx.com and Adult Search were associated with International Spirit Limited, which shares trademark ownership with EMP MEDIA INC. International Spirit Limited also operates tsescorts.com, a site for transgender sex workers.

 The ownership of MyEx.com remains complex.
 Ultimately, no clear owner was identified, as the operators were mysteriously released from their roles and are believed to have moved on to other websites of a similar nature.